-- A premium is the dollar amount that is paid to a carrier for you to have insurance.
-If you receive your healthcare benefit through your work, your employer may pay a percentage of the premium, with the rest being deducted from your paycheck (you can review your pay stub or contact your employer for more information).
+If you receive healthcare coverage through your work, your employer may pay a percentage of your premium, with the rest being deducted from your paycheck (you can review your pay stub or contact your employer for more information).

-- Health and dental insurance for adults are typically provided through different plans -- often by different insurance companies -- so are paid for by separate premiums.
-Long-term care insurance, which provides financial assistance coverage for those who need help in performing basic tasks with daily living, is also sold separately from health insurance, requiring a separate premium.
+Health and dental insurance for adults are typically provided through different plans -- often by different insurance companies -- and therefore have separate premiums.